-Roper Corporation has provided an onsite Wellness Center since 2011, which includes primary care, urgent care, occupational health services, physical therapy, onsite labs, mental health counseling, individual dietary counseling and prescription medications to its 2,000 employees and their families ages two and above.
-While onsite medical access for employees may not be a unique model, also serving families is unusual.
+Roper Corporation has provided an onsite Wellness Center since 2011, which includes primary care, urgent care, occupational health services, physical therapy, onsite labs, mental health counseling, individual dietary counseling, and prescription medications to its more than 2,000 employees and their families ages two and above.
+Serving the medical needs of families remains a unique advantage for Roper Corporation employees.

-Conveniently located on Roper’s campus, Redmond Regional Medical Center manages and operates the Wellness Center.
-The Center is open Monday-Saturday, with appointments starting as early as 7:00 a.m. during the week.
-Under the direction of Dr. Randy Robinson, Redmond is dedicated to providing Roper employees and their families with expert, high-quality healthcare with a hometown feel.
-“We at Redmond are proud of our partnership with Roper Corporation,” said Redmond Regional Medical Center Chief Executive Officer, John Quinlivan.
-“Our great Wellness Center team provides comprehensive services to keep Roper employees and their families healthy.”
+Conveniently located on Roper’s campus, the Wellness Center is open Monday-Saturday, with appointments starting as early as 7:00 a.m. during the week.
+Roper Wellness is managed by CareATC who provides Roper employees and their families with expert, high-quality healthcare with a hometown feel.